Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Introduction

-Fortunately, the thriving Multi-modal Large Language Models (MLLMs)~\cite{alayrac2022flamingo, awadalla2023openflamingo, dai2023instructblip, gong2023multimodal, li2023blip, li2023otter, liu2023llava, ye2023mplug, zhu2023minigpt}, which take advantage of the few-shot learning ability of Large Language Models (LLM)~\cite{brown2020language, chung2022scaling, floridi2020gpt, openai2023gpt4, scao2022bloom, touvron2023llama, touvron2023llama2, zheng2023judging}, have manifested powerful capabilities on understanding visual information with language interpretations, and excelled at recognizing novel objects in multimodal tasks such as image captioning, visual question answering, visual reasoning, \textit{etc}.
-Considering the vulnerability of vision models under OOD situations, here we hope to refine vision models by leveraging the knowledge of MLLMs, as shown in the upper row of Figure~\ref{fig:motivation}.
-However, due to the difficulty of aligning the text generation process with visual recognition tasks such as classification~\cite{alayrac2022flamingo, wang2022git}, MLLMs struggle with generating correct answers that match the ground-truth class names, thus underperform the current dominant contrastive paradigms, even when employing them as own vision encoders~\cite{alayrac2022flamingo, awadalla2023openflamingo, huang2023language, wang2022git, zhai2023investigating}.
+Fortunately, the thriving Multi-modal Large Language Models (MLLMs)~\cite{alayrac2022flamingo, awadalla2023openflamingo, chen2024towards, gong2023multimodal, li2023blip, li2023otter, liu2023llava, ye2023mplug, zhu2023minigpt}, which take advantage of the few-shot learning ability of Large Language Models (LLM)~\cite{brown2020language, chung2022scaling, floridi2020gpt, openai2023gpt4, scao2022bloom, touvron2023llama, touvron2023llama2, zheng2023judging}, have manifested powerful capabilities on understanding visual information with language interpretations, and excelled at recognizing novel objects in multimodal tasks such as image captioning, visual question answering, visual reasoning, etc. Considering the vulnerability of vision models under OOD situations, here we hope to refine vision models by leveraging the knowledge of MLLMs, as shown in the upper row of Figure~\ref{fig:motivation}.
+However, due to the difficulty of aligning the text generation process with visual recognition tasks\footnote{In this paper, we mainly focus on classification task.}~\cite{alayrac2022flamingo, wang2022git}, MLLMs struggle with generating correct answers that match the ground-truth class names, thus underperforming the current dominant contrastive paradigms, even when employing them as own vision encoders~\cite{alayrac2022flamingo, awadalla2023openflamingo, huang2023language, wang2022git, zhai2023investigating}.